6 Money Savings Challenges To Improve Your Finances

 5. The Dollar By the Day Money Saving Challenge

-This is pretty easy and straightforward.
+This is pretty easy to start and straightforward.
 It’s a daily saving challenge.
 Here’s how it works.

-On the 1st day of the month, you save $1, you save $2 on the second day and $15 of the 15th day of the month and so on.
+On the 1st day of the month, you save $1 dollar a day, you save $2 dollars on the second day, $7 weekly and $15 dollars of the 15th day of the month and so on.
 So for each day, you save the equivalent amount of the date.
 This requires a lot of commitment.
 Therefore, it may only be feasible for a short period, a month, for example.
 It also helps to set a reminder on your phone for the savings challenge.

-By the end of the month, you would have saved almost $500.
+By the end of the month, you would have saved almost $500 from 1 dollar.

 6. The Family Money Saving Challenge